Kali-AI02/Future_Intern_ML03_cassava_project/README.md

 Acknowledgments

 The Crop Disease Detection model is based on research and development in the field of computer vision and deep learning.
 Special thanks to the open-source community for providing valuable resources and tools.

+# Installation
+Python: 3.x
+Libraries:
+TensorFlow
+OpenCV
+NumPy
+Matplotlib
+scikit-learn
+Streamlit (for web app)

+## Dataset
+The dataset used in this project is from Kaggle.
+It consists of images of cassava leaves labeled into different disease categories, such as:

+Healthy
+Cassava Mosaic Disease
+Cassava Brown Streak Disease
+The dataset is split into training and testing sets for model evaluation.